jeflem/ananke/doc/src/container-admins.md

 ```
 **inside the container** (see [Root access to the container](#root-access-to-the-container)).

+### Time zone

+After start-up the container's time zone is set to `Europe/Berlin`.
+To modify the time zone run `timedatectl list-timezones` and then set the time zone with `timedatectl set-timezone TIME_ZONE_FROM_LIST`.

 ## Backups

 Hub user's home directories and the hub's configuration are accessible from outside the container.